News

 WBEZ: One in five early childhood educators in Illinois live in poverty, new report finds

-• From 2012 to 2019 in Illinois, licensed family child care capacity declined 20% and the number of license-exempt family child care homes declined by 65% — a number only exacerbated by the pandemic.
+According to the document, a family with more than one young child could spend between $20,000 and $50,000 per year on child care.
+In addition, the report states that in Illinois, 58% of the population lives in an area where there aren’t enough nearby child care providers to care for the local population of children.
+From 2012 to 2019 in Illinois, licensed family child care capacity declined 20% and the number of license-exempt family child care homes declined by 65% — a number only exacerbated by the pandemic.

-• Justin Russell, a single parent who is part of the Southsiders Organized for Unity and Liberation (SOUL) is quoted.
 “An entire week’s pay would’ve been just enough to pay for daycare,” Russell said.
 “It’s a nightmare having to worry about having to miss a shift and not being able to afford food or housing or a bill because you can’t afford child care.”

-• Tosha Kelly-Rushton, a daycare owner with more than 20 years of experience & an SEIU Healthcare member is quoted.
-“Illinois doesn’t reimburse child care providers nearly enough.
+Tosha Kelly-Rushton, a daycare owner with more than 20 years of experience, said, “Illinois doesn’t reimburse child care providers nearly enough.
 If we run our own center home child care … we never make more than $7 an hour per child.”
 She added that amount does not include the hours she works after the children go home.
-If corporations pay what they owe in taxes, Kelly-Ruhston said, “we could have free child care for all and every child care worker could receive a living wage and benefits.”

-• Corporations are not paying what they owe as their workers are relying on public dollars for child care assistance.
 The coalition’s report said the top three employers of parents who participate in the state’s Child Care Assistance Program (CCAP) are Walmart, McDonalds and Amazon.

 Univision: Activistas en Chicago le exigen al gobierno más apoyo para los trabajadores de cuidado infantil